scholln/Monte-Carlo-Simulation/README.md

 - Another portion has an alergic reaction to certain foods like nuts, gluten, etc.
 - We can see that this demographic is more likely to experience this disease

 MiHIN would like to utilize this data set and analysis as a selling point to future customers as a way to communicate "Look what we can do when given this healthcare data and what we can give you in return".
-Another goal of this data set would be for future use and analysis, this would include being used to test out applications in development or new business procedures.

 ## Now, why am *I* doing this?